sonodima/sonodima/README.md

 My main languages are `C++, C#, Rust, Go and TypeScript`, but I also have experience with `C, Java, JavaScript and Dart`.

-I enjoy building high-performance software and working with realtime media technologies such as `WebRTC`.
+I enjoy building high-performance software and working with realtime media technologies.

 ## Other 🎛